Eonil/Aliens/README.md

 The `Aliens` project is an aggregation library.
 You can use each component projects directly if you don't want all the features at once.

-This library may contains a stub function or classes to make it easier to use each features.
+This library may contain a stub function or classes to make it easier to use each features.